-- KORE Power will build the first lithium-ion battery factory wholly owned by a US company.
+- KORE Power is now ready to build the first lithium-ion battery factory wholly owned by a US company.

 - UnderstandSolar is a free service that links you to top-rated solar installers in your region for personalized solar estimates.
 Tesla now offers price matching, so it’s important to shop for the best quotes.
 Click here to learn more and get your quotes. — *ad.

 April 7 update: KORE Power has now closed on a 214-acre site in Maricopa County, Arizona, that will host a battery cell gigafactory for both electric vehicle and energy storage system markets.

 The expected date for the factory to become operational has been delayed from the second quarter of 2023 to 2024, but that’s because KORE is going to double the size of the 12 GWh annual production manufacturing facility from 1 million square feet to 2 million square feet.

 What’s critical is that all of the market, all the big guys, are focused on EVs, which is huge [as an opportunity], but if you don’t build enough of the stuff that supports the grid, the EV side will never work because they can’t produce a million EVs and not change the grid.
 We made a conscious effort to be in both markets [EV and energy storage system].

 As KORE is also going to ramp up production at its existing factory in China from 2GWh to 6GWh, it will have 18 GWh of total production capacity by the end of 2024.

 Besides Tesla, KORE Power is a rare example of a US battery maker ready to build gigawatt-scale manufacturing.